Home

 Parting Ways?

-Understand that it's not that Esau didn't trust Jacob at this point... in actuality, it was because he was concerned.
-With Jacob traveling the way that they he was without protection, seemed like a very risky journey to Esau, being that the land had so many possible hidden dangers within it.
-But Esau did not, or would not have understood that the Most High God was providing protection for Jacob.
+Now understand, that it's not that Esau didn't trust Jacob at this point... in actuality, it was because he was very concerned?
+For he knew, that with Jacob traveling the way that he was with his family, and without protection -- to Esau, it seemed like a very risky journey for Jacob to be taking alone.
+For Esau knew, that the land had so many possible hidden dangers from within it.
+But what Esau didn't know, or would not have understood -- dealt with the fact, that the Most High God was providing protection, and was with Jacob every step of the way.

-So later that day Esau decided to head back to Mount Seir and Jacob headed towards Succoth (the name signifies 'booth'), which was a city that was located in the "tribe of Gad."
-He would build a place for himself there and shelters for his livestock, which was to be a temporary dwelling.
-Now after Jacob had done this, he would later travel to "Shalem" which was a city of Shechem.
+So nonetheless, later that day, Esau decided to head back to Mount Seir, while Jacob ended up heading towards Succoth (know that the name signifies 'booth'), for it was also a city that was located from within in the place, that would be later awarded to the "tribe of Gad."
+For Jacob would build a place for himself there, along with shelters for his livestock.
+Also know, that this would be a temporary dwelling for Jacob and his family.
+Now after Jacob had done this, he would later travel to Shalem -- which was a city of Shechem.

-There, he would buy a plot of land for a hundred pieces of sliver from the "sons of Hamor," the father of Shechem and he'd settled there.
-Jacob would name this place, 'El-elohe-Israel' which meant - God the God of Israel.
+There, he would buy a plot of land for a 100 pieces of sliver from the "sons of Hamor" in which he'd ended up settling there.
+Know that Hamor was the father of Shechem.
+However that may have been, Jacob would end up naming this place El-elohe-Israel: which meant -- God the God of Israel.

 Bible Study Online